it-minds/itm_leads-finder-scripts/functions/README.md

 5. **Text to Model (Http Trigger)**:
     - Triggered by a HttpTrigger so it is callable whenever
     - Processes items from Cosmos DB and transforms text data to a model format.
     - If you wanna call this use the URL for the function `https://leads-finder.azurewebsites.net/api/texttomodel` with the query param `code` and set the value to the function key from the function app.
+(Find this under `Function App => App Keys => Default`)

 ## Environment Variables